You are so good at your job that I will keep you indefinitely in that position, without new and challenging tasks!

 Big, big, big mistake.
 Don’t ever criticize a team member in public (especially if you are the kind of boss that congratulates in private).
 If an employee needs to be lectured, use that beautiful soundproof office you just bought.
 Don’t try to make examples to the whole team by stating what a specific person did wrong, in front of all the staff.
 It’s hard to receive criticism and to transform it into fuel for motivation and change, but if you do it properly and in private, you have better chances of achieving that.

 Happy birthday!
 I have this gift for you: spoiler alert, it’s a report to be on my desk by the end of the day.

 Don’t change your mind every two seconds.
 Don’t assign tasks or projects that will be thrown in the garbage right away.
-One of the main reasons of lack of motivation at work is to feel that your work is not valuable and you are not being recognized for what you do.
-What can be worse of seeing that perfect presentation you were working all week to go the garbage bin because your boss changed minds and decided to go on another route instead?
-Yes, of course ,it can happen and your team must be prepared for it, just try it minimize the damage.
+One of the main reasons for the lack of motivation at work is to feel that your work is not valuable and you are not being recognized for what you do.
+What can be worse than seeing that perfect presentation you were working all week to go in the trash because your boss changed his mind and decided to go on another route instead?
+Yes, of course, it can happen and your team must be prepared for it, just try to minimize the damage.